doorfortyfour/TileWorldCreator/docs/Workflow.md

   Please be aware that, the smaller the cluster size is, the longer it'll take to instantiate the tiles and objects.
   > for more information please refer to [Merging&Clusters](/Workflow.md#merging)

-## Generation Layers
+## Blueprint Layers

 ![generationLayer](img/generationLayer.png)

 TileWorldCreator consists of two different layer stacks.
-The `Generation layers` stack and the `Instantiation layers` stack.
-Each layer in the generation layer stack has its proprieate actions stack.
+The `Blueprint layers` stack and the `Build layers` stack.
+Each layer in the blueprint layer stack has its proprieate actions stack.
 These actions are called `generators` (cellular automata, maze, L-System etc.) or `modifiers` (copy, expand, smooth etc.).
-This let's you easily create different "parts" of your map by using different layers.
+By combining those actions and layers you can easily create different "parts" of your map.
 TileWorldCreator executes the layers including their generators and modifiers from top to bottom.
 So it is always wise to create your `base` map as the first layer and every additional modifications which depends on the `base` layer comes after it.